Flutter-Bounty-Hunters/flutter_shaders/COLORS.md

 Now from our calculations above we can conclude that Color(0xFF448AFF) can be represented as Color.fromARGB(255, 68, 138, 255).

 ## GLSL color

 In OpenGL Shading Language colors can be stored in floating-point vector variables.
 For this e use a vec4 myRGBA.

-The vec4 useing a array of four-component unsigned integer vector.
+The vec4 using an array of four-component unsigned integer vector.

     vec(r.r, g.g, b.b, a.a)